Bird banding research and MAPS at Merry Lea

 Bird banding at Merry Lea is part of the nation-wide MAPS program established by IBP.
 The goal of the MAPS program is to determine the different roles survivorship (how long a bird lives) and productivity (how successful a bird is at producing offspring) have in fluctuating bird populations.

-Data collection takes place from May to August across the country so that migrating birds passing through are not caught and banded.
+The MAPS program focuses on birds during their breeding season.
+Because of this, data collection takes place from May to August across the country so that migrating birds passing through are not caught and banded.
 Each bird that is banded in this process has a unique number that no other bird will ever have.
 When a bird is caught and banded, information such as age, sex, wing length, weight, and breeding status are recorded and entered into the nation-wide database.